 As previously mentioned, we will be doing a series of articles on our experiences with four house sits we acquired, back-to-back, all in Ontario, Canada.
 Our second house sit took us to Markham Ontario.

 Markham is a city in the Regional Municipality of York within the Greater Toronto area of Southern Ontario.
 It is also Canada’s 16th largest city and changed its status in 2012 from town to city.
-Population in 2014 was 329,204.
+The population in 2014 was 329,204.

-There is old Markham and new Markham with a cultural mix, parks and heritage sites.
+There are old Markham and new Markham with a cultural mix, parks and heritage sites.

 The part of Markham where our house sit was located made for a pleasant stay.
 It was quiet, the homes were well maintained and in many cases, beautifully landscaped.
 We took the opportunity to visit the Unionville Band Stand and were treated to a free Blues Brothers tribute.
 The bandstand was packed with enthusiastic listeners, all there for a good time.

 We also took the time to check out the Markham Heritage Estates – Canada’s first heritage subdivision – a uniquely designed 42 lot subdivision owned by the City of Markham.

 It was initiated to offer an incentive for the relocation of heritage buildings that might otherwise be slated for demolition.
 Lots are sold below market value to entice owners to relocate and restore their heritage homes.
 Thus, in turn, heritage properties can be saved and restored instead of being destroyed.